CodeforSouth/fbi-api/README.md

 # Technical Background

 This is powered by Clojure, using MYSQL database.
+Installation instructions here: https://github.com/Code-for-Miami/restaurant-inspections-api/wiki/How-to-Install%3F

 You can check the demo app here: http://198.199.73.168/fra/list-counties